Carnival Pride is experiencing technical issues returning to Baltimore, Maryland, that could impact embarking guests on Sunday morning.

 Finally, guests onboard enjoyed a Fun Day at sea on Saturday as the ship made its way back to Baltimore.

-Several passengers took to social media with regards to the rough seas, with most seeming to accept that sometimes, that’s part of cruising.
+Several passengers took to social media in regard\ to the rough seas, with most seeming to accept that sometimes, that’s part of cruising.

 Vacationing comic Lori Graves summed up the situation perfectly when she tweeted, “I feel my years of bartending, nannying and coaching prepared me for this moment: sidestepping puke with expert agility, staying on my feet as this ship rocks its way through a storm, and not spilling one drop of my free drink from the casino.”